-What Can I Do With This Master's Degree in Coaching?
+What Can You Do With a Master's in Coaching?

-A Master of Science in Coaching can help students pursue a number of careers – from coaching to public health and wellness positions like:
+A master's in coaching degree online can help students pursue a number of careers – from coaching to public health and wellness positions like:

 As long as there are sports, there will be a need for professionals who put the athletes first.
 An online master’s degree in coaching can open up opportunities in amateur, college and professional sports.
 Job openings for coaches and scouts are projected to grow 13 percent by 2026 with a median salary of $32,270.